 For a long time, people have been led to believe that all motocross helmets are created equal.
 Common misconceptions, like they’re just foam, painted with wild colors that look like your Uncle’s old ski boat.
 This is just not true by ANY means.
 When you think about it, I mean really think about it, how many people do you think are as educated as they should be in helmet technology?
 Definitely not enough for sure.
 The fact is when you buy any protective equipment, especially a helmet, there’s one rule I’ve always lived by; buy once, cry once.
-To break it down, the more you spend on a product almost always directly corresponds with the level of technology you receive back in said product.
+To break it down, the more you spend on a product like the Alpinestars S-M8, it almost always directly corresponds with the level of technology you receive back in said product.

 Cream of the crop

 Alpinestars isn’t a new kid on the block.
 We’ve seen so many newcomers to this sport as of late and sad to say, a lot go un-noticed.
 But with Alpinestars, you come to terms with the fact they’ve been a leader in rider tech longer than many of those others combined.
 When you’ve been in the game for the long haul and seen how our sport has come up, it reflects greatly in your development.
 The thing about being at the forefront of new technologies is that it has disadvantages, such as like-minded competition.
 However, the positives outweigh the negatives immensely.
 Competing manufacturers push each other to be better day by day, to shakedown the next upper-hand approach.
 Realistically though, this all comes down to best attributes that a company showcases in advances they bring to the market.
 This my friends is where Alpinestars cuts its teeth.